 “Art that is simply willed is not art.”
 (Thomas Merton)

 Several concepts were embedded in the process of composing Aberfan.
 These became emotional and compositional imperatives, apparent only as I went along.
-Chaos, the spiraling of events, silence after trauma, the absolute necessity that what wrenches, what pulls at the heart and hurts, be contained in the tension between how things are and how things have been.
+Chaos, the spiraling of events, silence after trauma, the absolute necessity that what wrenches, what pulls at the heart and hurts, be contained in the tension between how things were and how things could have been.

 Discussing Aberfan and listening to excerpts of music from the composition with host Jackie Rose for “Northern Star Radio” on Greenfield’s station, WMCB, 107.9 FM